SkylineCommunications/dataminer-docs-connectors/connector/doc/Raritan_Xerus_Platform.md

 ### Reliability Error Log

-This page contains a list of PDU reliability ErrorLog entries.
+This page contains a list of PDU reliability error log entries.